IvanARobles/react-board-games/README.md

 ## How it Was Made

+The website was made using HTML, CSS, and React.js.
+Because many components are carried over between games, using React was the best choice to render them.
+This means that things like choosing the theme you want to play on stays the same (or almost the same) regardless of which game you chose to play.

-The entire website was made using only html, css, and javascript!
-Although I know how to use React.js, I enjoy rendering everything myself.
+I enjoy rendering everything myself.
 In addition, I used Photoshop to create many of the images you will see (especially in the interactive resume).
 I attempted to create many custom effects that make it more interesting.
 This means the website is probably not as coherent as a large company's website (where they would likely have, for example, the same effect for every button), but this was specifically so I could 1) make it fun and 2) get more practice creating everything from scratch.

 ## Games Included